 Ladder Stitch or Invisible Stitch

-Start by inserting the needle inside the seam and bringing it to the outside, this will hide the knot in the seam allowance.
+Start by inserting the needle inside the seam and bringing it to the outside; this will hide the knot in the seam allowance.
 Next, take a stitch on one side of the fabric parallel to the edge.
-Then take a stitch on the other side of the fabric, parallel to the edge.
+Then, parallel to the edge, take a stitch on the other side of the fabric.
 Continue across the seam, forming a series of stitches that look like a ladder.
 Pull the thread tight to close the seam.

 There you have it, the Basic Hand Stitches Every Sewist Should Know.